IM/POSSIBLE IMAGES

 Fabian Heller, All possible images [True Color, Full HD], Print on PVC, 18x2 metres, 2021.

 The white axis, the axis of all possible images, starts outside the gallery and serves as the entrance into the hypothetical latent image space of Lothringer 13 Halle.
 The axis features two works; the BLOB of im/possible images and All Possible Images [True Color, Full HD] (2021).
 The latter, All Possible Images, is an entirely new, commissioned work by Fabian Heller.
 In All Possible Images, Heller explores the absolute maximal, finite number of possible renders an HD computer screen can display.
 Given enough time (and screens to render on), any sequence of pixels - or ways to fill up an HD display - will eventually occur somewhere at some moment in the world.
 However, the number of images that a FullHD screen can render is immense.
-It stretches beyond understanding at a human scale - and ushers in a scenario reminiscent of Borges’ Total Library and Émile Borels infinite monkey theorem.
+It stretches beyond understanding at a human scale - and ushers in a scenario reminiscent of Borges’ Library of Babel and Émile Borels infinite monkey theorem.
 In an essay in the im/possible images reader Heller therefore concludes that All Possible Images comes with its own impossibilities.

 [ red axis ] low fidelity images